What Is Negligence Per Se?

 To prove negligence per se, a plaintiff must establish three things.
 Those are as follows:

-• The defendant broke a law.
+• The defendant broke the law.

 • The law was in place to prevent the injury that the plaintiff sustained.